 This gene encodes a G-protein coupled receptor for gastrin and cholecystokinin (CCK), regulatory peptides of the brain and gastrointestinal tract.
 This protein is a type B gastrin receptor, which has a high affinity for both sulfated and nonsulfated CCK analogs and is found principally in the central nervous system and the gastrointestinal tract.
 Alternative splicing results in multiple transcript variants.
 A misspliced transcript variant including an intron has been observed in cells from colorectal and pancreatic tumors. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CCKBR Gene

 CCKBR (Cholecystokinin B Receptor) is a Protein Coding gene.
-Diseases associated with CCKBR include agoraphobia and duodenal gastrinoma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and cholecystokinin receptor activity.
+Diseases associated with CCKBR include fibrolamellar carcinoma and panic disorder.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and 1-phosphatidylinositol-3-kinase regulator activity.
 An important paralog of this gene is GPR19.